ETC-A/etca-spec/base-isa.md

 1) Enables NEG and NOT to be encoded as `RSUB r, imm`.
 2) Placed here to ease decoding; `xx11` => do not store result.
 3) Designed to allow for building a larger immediate value.
 To reach a full 16 bit immediate, a 4th `SLO` or an additional `NOT` may be required.
-4) Control registers can only be accessed with immediates as a way to prevent potential security vulnerabilities.
+4) Control registers can only be accessed with immediates.
 5) The C and V flags are in an _unspecified_ state after execution of these instructions.
 Extensions _may_ mandate a particular behavior, with good enough reason, but must **NOT** mandate that the value of these flags after the operation depends on their value before the operation.
 6) These instructions do not have a 2 register mode.
 The corresponding bit patterns (`00 SS 11??`) for the first byte are _reserved_.
 This can easily be detected by using a similar method to 2).
 7) This instruction zero extends argument B as if the value read is of the size specified by the SS bits in the instruction (assuming a relevant extension is present).